nntgwww/jquery.SmoothScrollWheel/README.md

 # jquery.SmoothScrollWheel
-Easy to get your website has smooth scrollwheel
+Easy to get your website has smooth scroll wheel

 ## Introduction